Manoz/split-me/README.md

 Alternatively you can download the file, unzip it and move the unzipped contents to the "wp-content/themes" folder of your WordPress installation.
 You will then be able to activate the theme.

+## Updates

+Be careful to save your /inc/custom.php file before updating the theme.

 ## Instructions

 Split Me has no options because it does not seem necessary.